 But it’s not only our mental health feeling the positive effects.
-There are also physical benefits too; from a reduction in blood pressure, heart rate and fatigue, to increased energy, and even using nature as a form of exercise, for example hiking.
+There are also physical benefits too; from a reduction in blood pressure, heart rate, and fatigue, increased energy, and even using nature as a form of exercise, for example hiking.

 Some flowers, such as lavender, can also aid sleep – which I happen to use in my own self care routine.
-And yet, there are still many people that assume the only ways to improve mental health involve expensive counselling or medication.
-But there are actually many creative, hands-on methods that are effective too.
+So why is it many people still assume that the only ways to improve mental health involve expensive counselling or medication.
+Because, the truth is there are actually many creative, hands-on methods that are effective too.
 And getting in touch with nature is just one of them. 💐

 With that in mind, I’d like to share six ways flowers can be added to our daily routines to help improve our mental health.

 Think about the last time you received flowers, or sent them as a gift, how did you (or the recipient) feel?
 Did it make you smile?… If so, why not head out to your local supermarket, or florist, and treat yourself to a bunch of flowers?
 Because, you certainly deserve them!
 Not only will it make you feel good but you’ll also be showing yourself that you deserve this treat.

 Order flowers for yourself

 Another great option is to have a bouquet delivered straight to your door, and I was lucky enough to receive a beautfiul bouquet from ‘The Flower Shops‘ * earlier this week.

 The Flower Shops are a UK based florist network who offer beautiful floral arrangements from locations all over the country.
 The flowers they picked out for me were delivered by ‘Make Their Day’ florist *, which had the added bonus of being fairly local to me too!
 I love supporting local businesses when I can.